usethesource/flybytes/README.md

 ### Status:

-* Flybytes is experimental and currently in alpha stage.
+* Flybytes is stable and currently in beta stage.
 * Expect renamings and API changes
 * The language is fully implemented, with the noted exception of nested classes
 * The language is fully tested, with the noted exception of the invokedynamic feature